 |Capability 5:||Independence and Integrity|

 |Capability 6:||Social and Environmental Responsibilities|

-- Identify and explain the origins, insertions and innervation of the muscles of the limbs and trunk, and the group actions of muscles on movement of the human body (Capability 1 and 2)
+- Describe and explain the origins and insertions of the muscles of the limbs and trunk and the group actions of muscles on movement of the human body (Capability 1)

-- Effectively communicate anatomical language by using correct terminology (Capability 4)
+- Communicate effectively using correct anatomical terminology (Capability 4)